-Constantly I am told by trainers that they are reading about this or that.
+Constantly, I am told by trainers that they are reading about this or that.
 Often they explain this to me with so much unrecognizable jargon that I have to wonder how they learned it all so quickly.
 After all, using esoteric technical jargon should usually mean you have a thorough understanding of the subject-matter.
 Then, what follows is more incompressible bullshit.
-Truly, they read about it, perhaps for a few hours, then they repeat what they read but when I ask questions, the answers are just as unclear.
+Truly, they read about it, perhaps for a few hours, then they repeat what they read.
+But when I ask questions, the answers are just as unclear.

 Then I ask something that seems to get everyone's dander up.
-Why are your reading about this stuff?
+Why are you reading about this stuff?
 I ask this especially when someone is reading about psychology today but yesterday they were knee-deep in functional mobility or some such.
 The question why is insulting, because it implies that perhaps they do not know why they are reading it, or they have no good reason to be reading it.
 Often, they do not.
-They have no strategy, no problem to solve, no burning questions they want answered.
+They have no strategy, no problem to solve, no burning questions they want to answer.

 Starting with no questions is often the road to bullshit.
 Because you have no problem to solve, you have no real need.
 No real need may mean that you stop short of any true inquiry; any true understanding.
 You simply sponge up a bunch of unrelated info, and then spew it all forth in a fount of bullshit.
 There is no better font from which we can give people a thorough wetting down than philosophy.
 Fitness philosophers, today, are the antithesis of the fitness scientists.
 While fitness scientists often bullshit by claiming to have final evidence when, in fact, they have no evidence, fitness philosophers bullshit by continually refusing to be clear about what anything said means.
 They will not "get to the bottom of things" and accept the consequences of their or anyone else's utterances.
 In other words, they muddy the truth and their hope is that people will be so caught up in truth-gathering that they eagerly accept this as an honest discourse about the truth.